rephyr/SMFilePlayer/README.md

 # SMfilePlayer

-SMfilePlater is a parser and playback engine for `.sm` rhythm game charts.
+SMfilePlayer is a parser and playback engine for `.sm` rhythm game charts.

 This project parses `.sm` files and plays them back perfectly.
 To achieve this the project includes: